Fibers of maps to totally nonnegative spaces: Background

-A stratification induces a partial order on the index set by defining $\alpha \leq \beta$ if and only if $X_\alpha \subset \overline{X_\beta}$.
-That is, the {\it closure poset} (or {\it face poset}) of a stratified space or CW complex, when this poset is well-defined, is the partial order on cells given by $\sigma \le \tau $ iff $\sigma \subseteq \ol\tau$.
-We denote its unique minimal element, corresponding to the empty face, by $\hat{0}$.
+A poset is {\em graded} if for each $u\le v$, all paths from $u$ to $v$ have the same length.
+A graded poset is {\em thin} if each rank 2 interval $[u,w]$ includes exactly 2 elements $v_1,v_2$ satisfying $u < v_i < w$.
+In \cite{Bj}, Bj\"orner defines a variant of the face poset of a CW complex by adding the empty set to the stratification given by cells.
+We call this variant the {\em closure poset of a CW complex}, and denote its unique minimal element (corresponding to the empty set) by $\hat{0}$.
+Under this convention, the closure poset of any finite regular CW complex will be a poset graded by cell dimension with each open interval $(\hat{0},v) = \{ z \mid \hat{0} < z < v \} $ having order complex that is homeomorphic to a sphere $S^{\rk v -2}$.
+Bj\"orner proved in \cite{Bj} that this sphericity requirement together with having a unique minimal element and at least one other poset element is enough to ensure that a finite, graded poset is the closure poset of a regular CW complex; finite graded posets with these properties are therefore called {\it CW posets}.
+Results of Danaraj and Klee from \cite{DK} imply that finite graded posets with unique minimal element and at least one additional element will be CW posets whenever they are thin and shellable; this was used in \cite{BW} to prove that Bruhat order is a CW poset, a fact we will use in Section ~\ref{s:fsConj}.

 A map $f:P\rightarrow Q$ from a poset $P$ to a poset $Q$ is a {\it poset map} if $u\le v$ in $P$ implies $f(u)\le f(v)$ in $Q$.
-Recall that a poset is {\em graded} if for each $u\le v$, all paths from $u$ to $v$ have the same length.
-A graded poset is {\em thin} if each rank 2 interval $[u,w]$ includes exactly 2 elements $v_1,v_2$ satisfying $u < v_i < w$, namely the open interview $(u,w)$ consists of exactly these 2 elements.
-For regular CW complexes, the closure poset will be a poset graded by cell dimension with each open interval $(\hat{0},v) = \{ z \mid \hat{0} < z < v \} $ having order complex that is homeomorphic to a sphere $S^{\rk v -2}$.
-Bj\"orner proved in \cite{Bj} that this together with having a unique minimal element and at least one other poset element is enough to ensure that a finite, graded poset is the closure poset of a regular CW complex; finite, graded posets with these properties are therefore called {\it CW posets}.
-Results of Danaraj and Klee from \cite{DK} imply that finite, graded posets with unique minimal element and at least one additional element will be CW posets if they are thin and shellable; this was used to prove that Bruhat order is a CW poset, a fact we will use in Section ~\ref{s:fsConj}.
+The main example of a poset map appearing in this paper is a poset map from the poset of subwords of a fixed word $(i_1,\dots ,i_d)$ ordered by containment to Bruhat order, namely a poset map previously studied in \cite{AH} that sends each subword to its Demazure product.